-Workstream True North Metric Vision Goal Countermeasures Current State Level of Risk To Achieving in year goal Level of Risk for progressing actions A Positive Experience Patient Experience Response Rates Corporate Project For every patient to recommend our services Long term: Development of a real time engagement tool Short term: Increase the response to FFT by 20% over the next 12 months for inpatient (baseline 447) By March 2025: 539 responses per month By December 2025: 801 responses per month Corporate Project on the development of a real time patient feedback is detailed in the Corporate Project section below.
+Workstream True North Metric Vision Goal Countermeasures Current State Level of Risk To Achieving in year goal Level of Risk for progressing actions A Positive Experience Patient Experience Response Rates Corporate Project For every patient to recommend our services Long term: Development of a real time engagement tool Short term: Increase the response to FFT by 20% over the next 12 months for inpatient (baseline 447) By March 2025: 539 responses per month By December 2025: 801 responses per month Corporate Project on social value in development Project on increasing engagement led by the Quality Team in development Corporate Project on the development of a real time patient feedback is detailed in the Corporate Project section below.
 In November 2024, 702 inpatient FFT responses have been inputted at the time of the report being generated.
 In December 2024 573 inpatient FFT responses have been inputted at the time of the report being generated.
 Further response will be input during the month.
 With an average of 96% of patients rating their care good or very good.
 Currently above trajectory (positive trend) with responses above baseline (2023-24 data) and above target for 2024-25.
 Steady pace being maintained to achieve the stretch target in December 2025.
-Inpatient FFT Responses Inpatient FFT Responses Monthly Response Target 24-25 Baseline 23-24 Target for Dec 2025 Plan in development of increased engagement in development with a focus on: Public engagement events Review of feedback systems (Datix, FFT, Surveys etc) Watch Metrics: Complaints compliance at 95% for December 2024.
+Inpatient FFT Responses Inpatient FFT Responses Monthly Response Target for Dec 2025 Plan in development of increased engagement in development with a focus on: Public engagement events Review of feedback systems (Datix, FFT, Surveys etc) Watch Metrics: Complaints compliance at 95% for December 2024.
 With 22 Response due a response and 21 meeting time scales.